mmozeiko/pkgi/README.md

 1. Where to remove interrupted/failed downloads to free up the space(Only PSV Updates/PSX/PSP games)?

+  In case of PSV content: Simply remove queued download in your livearea.
+If that doesn't work for any reason, you can always delete folder within `ux0:bgdl/t/` - each download will be in separate folder by the order in which they were queued.
-  In `ux0:pkgj` folder - each download will be in separate folder by its title id.
+ For everything else: `ux0:pkgj` folder - each download will be in separate folder by its title id.
 Simply delete the folder & resume file.

 2. Download speed is too slow!